oamg/leapp/docs/source/compatibility-with-leapp-repository.md

 when we agree it's worthwhile.

-But we need a mechanism to be able to synchronize with other projects, when we provide new functionality in the upstream (master) branch without the need of immediate release of the new version of leapp.
+But we need a mechanism to be able to synchronize with other projects, when we provide new functionality in the upstream (main) branch without the need of immediate release of the new version of leapp.
 For these purposes the `leapp-framework` capability is provided in the framework (python[23]-leapp) rpms.